SamChenYu/HelloRenderingEngine-Notes/Lecture2.md

 }
 // Code is future proof, but this is redundant if m_Window is guaranteed to be non null, and it's cheap and this is not performance critical code
 ```
 Advanced cpp!
 Don't be tempted by `noexcept`
 ` GLFWwindow& get() noexcept {return *m_Window; }`
-- Noexcept is part of the function signature, and if you want to change the design in the future, you will have to remove the noexcept
+- `noexcept` is part of the function signature and says that the return type never raises an exception, and if you want to change the design in the future, you will have to remove it
 The code can subtly break (c.f.
 Contracts - the Lakos Rule)